next-theme/theme-next-docs/source/docs/theme-settings/posts.md

 <!-- endtab -->

 <!-- tab <code>categories</code> -->
-By default NexT shows the post categorie in post meta section.
+By default NexT shows the post categories in post meta section.
 You can disable it by setting value `post_meta.categories` to `false` in {% label primary@NexT config file %}.

 ```yml NexT config file
 post_meta: